webplatformz/AngularWS/README.md

-# Challange 1 - Solution
+# Challenge 1 - Solution
 The challenge inherited 2 problems which have to be fixed:

 - Multiple module definitions